needle-mirror/com.unity.test-framework.performance/Documentation~/index.md

 They are:
 * Measure.Method
 * Measure.Frames
-* Measure.Scope(SampleGroupdDefinition sampleGroupDefinition)
+* Measure.Scope
-* Measure.FrameTimes(SampleGroupdDefinition sampleGroupDefinition)
+* Measure.ProfilerMarkers
-* Measure.ProfilerMarkers(SampleGroupDefinition[] sampleGroupDefinitions)
+* Measure.Custom
-* Measure.Custom(SampleGroupDefinition sampleGroupDefinition, double value)

 The sections below detail the specifics of each measurement method with examples.